Kitjawat/ESP8266-WebRadio/README.md

 Volume slider is now logarithmic,<br/>
 Monitoring of the current station in the browser, usefull for mobile<br/>
 Optimised ram usage.<br/>
-Read chunked html stream,<br/>
+Read chunked html stream, some stations use this kind of GET<br/>
+First start updated,<br/>
-It seems that the 320KB/s is still too quick for the processor.
-I cannot recommand it, but 256kB/s is perfect.<br/>
+It seems that the 320KB/s is still not perfect due to too few ram on the processor.
+Not so bad but very sensitive, 256kB/s is perfect.<br/>
 ####Version: 1.0.2<br />
 Added: "Now playing" informations are now given with the help of a websocket.
 The display is immediatly updated on the browser.<br/>
 Reading 320Kb/s is improved<br/>